Agafia Lykova: Isolation

 In 70 years, Lykova has ventured out of the family settlement six times.
 The first time was in the 1980s, shortly after Vasily Peskov's articles about the family's isolation turned them into a national phenomenon.
 The Soviet government paid for her to tour the Soviet Union for a month, during which time she saw airplanes, horses, cars and money for the first time.
 Since then, she has left only to seek medical treatment, visit distant relatives and to meet other Old Believers.

 Lykova prefers her life in the taiga to life in the larger towns or cities.
-She claims that the air and water outside of the taiga makes her sick.
+She claims that the air and water outside of the taiga make her sick.
 She also said that she finds the busy roads frightening.
 In 2011 Agafia formally re-joined the Belokrinitskaya branch of the Old Believers during a visit by Metropolitan Korniliy (Titov) coinciding with her 69th birthday.
 In 2014, she wrote a letter that was published online, requesting anyone to come to her home to be her helper as her "strength is going".
 She claimed in that letter to have "a lump on [her] right breast", a possible sign that she has developed cancer.